belal-ibrahim/AutowareAuto/README.md

 used [code of conduct](/CODE_OF_CONDUCT.md) adopted by many other communities such as Linux, Ruby on Rails and GitLab.

-Everyone participating in the Autoware.Auto community is expcted to follow the code of conduct.
+Everyone participating in the Autoware.Auto community is expected to follow the code of conduct.

 If someone in the community happens to be violating these terms, please let the project